 During the trip to Kornwerderzand we had to dodge the ferries to Vlieland and Terschelling.
 The boat to Terschelling now to my surprise is sailing once again through a narrow fairway that was totally silted up a few years ago.
 Things often change on the Wadden Sea, something I described in two of my earlier books: The Cargo and Two Fathoms Deep.

 We sailed quite well on the route to Harlingen, but for the last part through the narrow fairway from Harlingen to Kornwerderzand I doused the sails.
-It is actually too narrow there and with the wind right astern you are constantly required to trim your sails, because the channel waves around a bit, distracting your attention from the other shipping.
+It is actually too narrow there and with the wind right astern you are constantly required to trim your sails, because the channel weaves around a bit, distracting your attention from the other shipping.

 Kornwerderzand